mjfinkel/mjfinkel.github.io/README.md

         <a href="https://www.youtube.com/watch?v=suf3ldFP3Pc" target="_blank">Video</a> |
         <a href="https://www.michigandaily.com/news/24-hours-with-the-robert-anderson-survivor-protesters-outside-schlissels-house/" target="_blank">Main Article</a>
         <div>
-          Supplement for publication documenting the day-to-day of the protestors camped outside of the University of Michigan President's house, then occupied by former president Mark Schlissel.
+          Supplement for publication documenting the day-to-day activities of the protestors camped outside of the University of Michigan President's house, occupied by the president Mark Schlissel.
 Led by former Michigan football player Jon Vaughn, victims of the university's athletic doctor Robert Anderson protested for strengthening sexual misconduct policies and protecting students on campus.
 The video segment illustrates the life of Vaughn and many others while camping over the course of 24 hours.
         </div>
       </p>
       <p>